midas/servitude/README.md

       end
     end

+If you want to load your configuration from a JSON config file you may do so by registering a callback (most likely an after_initialize callback).
+If the configuration file does not exist an error will be raised by Servitude.

+    module AwesomeServer
+      class Server
+        include Servitude::Server

+        after_initialize do
+          Configuration.from_file( options[:config] )
+        end

+        # ...
+      end
+    end

 ### Servitude::Server

 The Server module provides the base functionality for implementing a server, such as configuring the loggers, setting up Unix signal handling, outputting a